luxant/git-helper-commands/README.md

 source installer.sh
 ```

-5. Now you should have the tool up and running. if you got a any git repo and do `g.st` you should your `git status` results
+5. Now you should have the tool up and running. if you got a any git repo and do `g.st` you should get same results as `git status`

 ## Documentation